A body lift improves the shape and tone on underlying tissue.

 - You have positive and realistic goals for the the advantages, but also limitations, of body lifting surgery.

 - You plan to continue a healthy lifestyle after the procedure.

 The procedure itself will not involve any pain because you will be put under anesthesia.
 There will be pain and soreness for 2-3 weeks after the procedure, but it can be easily managed with pain medication.

 What are the risks associated with a body lift?

 The potential risk can include scarring, bleeding, delayed wound healing, infection, or asymmetry.
 If you have any specific apprehension, the skilled and friendly staff at Arkansas Plastic Surgery will address your concerns and help you understand all of the risks weighed with the advantages so you feel comfortable.

 What if my weight fluctuates after my body lift?

 Weight fluctuation can dramatically alter the results of the body lift and may require additional surgery to correct it.
 For instance, excessive weight loss can result in sagging skin, while excessive weight gain can result in loss of the sculpted contour of the body.
 We suggest getting to a comfortable weight and holding it for at least six months before a procedure to observe if you can reasonably maintain that weight.

 How much does a body lift cost?

-The cost varies greatly between patients, depending on the amount of excess skin, the areas being operated on, and their specific health situation.
+The cost varies greatly between patients, depending on the amount of excess skin, the areas being treated.
 We cannot guarantee a price over the Internet, but Dr. Bauer will provide you with an estimate within your initial consultation!